How To Use Google Trends For PR - Guide 2022 (new)

 Because of how Trends works - results are compared to previous highs or your key term - you need to spend time on understanding the context of a trend.

-Below are a couple of examples which you can have a go with and see for yourself.
+Below are a couple of examples that you can have a go with and see for yourself.

 It happens once per year, this is something we know for sure.
 So we can probably hazard a guess that the searches trend for 'Cannes' will be pretty much cyclical.